locationtech-labs/geopyspark/docs/guides/layers.rst

     extent = gps.Extent(0.0, 0.0, 33.0, 33.0)
     tile_layout = gps.TileLayout(2, 2, 256, 256)
     layout_definition = gps.LayoutDefinition(extent, tile_layout)

     raster_layer.collect_metadata(layout=layout_definition)

 Reproject
 ^^^^^^^^^

-``reproject`` will change the projection the rasters within the layer to the given ``target_crs``.
+:meth:`~geopyspark.geotrellis.layer.RasterLayer.reproject` will change the projection of the rasters within the layer to the given ``target_crs``.
 This method does not sample past the tiles' boundaries.

 .. code:: python3